sheltzer-lab/Karyotyping/README.md

 # Karyotyping
-This is the updated karyotyping pipeline for Sheltzer Lab publications.
+This is the updated karyotyping pipeline for Sheltzer Lab's publications.
 It uses CNVKit for inferring copy numbers and a modified plotting function from the same tool.